-Laparoscopic liver biopsy—done when the biopsy needs to be taken from a specific area of the liver
+Laparoscopic liver biopsy—to take a biopsy from a specific area of the liver

 Transvenous Liver Biopsy